blendle/Hanson/README.md

 The project obviously builds fine through Xcode, just load up `Hanson.xcodeproj` and run it.

 For convenience, we've included a few scripts and a `Makefile` that allow you to build Hanson from the command line and through continuous integration.
-They are inspired by GitHub's [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all) builerplate:
+They are inspired by GitHub's [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all) boilerplate:

 ```
 |-- script/